KUNEKUNE PIGS AT CAMP SKIPPING PIG

 Talia

 Kunekune pigs are a rare and endangered breed that originated in New Zealand.
 Their name means "fat and round" in the Maori language and they easily live up to that with pasture access during the summer.
 Kunes are grazing pigs and should have access to ample pasture or quality hay if pasture is not available.
 Their wonderful temperament makes them a great pet for owners with younger children, as well as petting zoos and children's areas in public zoos.
 They're much more easy going than an average potbelly pig and less inclined to become snappy.
 They've proven to be much easier to harness train, much easier to handle on trips to the vet clinic, and even quicker to learn to use a ramp when loading into the truck or trailer for a trip.
 They're naturally more trusting of humans and can't seem to get enough attention, often complicating outdoor projects with their close "supervision" or tripping us up as we try to manuver around them in the pastures.
 They flop for belly rubs without even a touch and come running to greet all visitors.
 Kunekunes come in many colors including solid or combinations of black, white, red, ginger, and blonde as well as different coat types...long, short, curly, wiry or smooth.
 Their coats and coloring frequently change as they mature.
 Their bristles are softer and more hair-like than other pigs' bristles.
 As such, they're more apt to break off when exposed to mud or rubbing on a fence or something similar.
 Kunekunes don't "blow" their coats like potbellies, but they do shed.
 Shedding is a natural process where the emerging hair pushes out the old one.
 They may have long hairs that form tassels off the tips of their ears, though these are often broken and easily worn off in the dirt.
 Kunekunes are noted for their jowl tassels (called pire pire), though not all will have them.
 Some pigs may have one or none, some tassels may be long and thin and some the size of a pencil eraser and almost invisible under the hair.
 Ideally the tassels will be well attached to the jowl.
 Though tasseled pigs are rare, Kunekunes are not the only pig breed to sport this unusual feature.
 The Red Wattle Hog, Oxford Sandy & Black and Polish breeds also have tassels.
 Kunekunes are considered a miniature breed, but run a bit larger than an average potbelly.
 Most of our adults (over three years) weigh in at about 130-150 pounds, the size of our largest pots.
-Our largest Kunekune boar is about 200 pounds.
+Our largest Kunekune is about 200 pounds.
 Some Kunekunes may weigh up to 300 pounds, but over the years the original breeder of our Kunekunes bred to produce a smaller pig.
 It's important not to get hung up on their weight because pigs are very dense compared to dogs and other animals.
 Our 125 pound pigs are about the size of a large cocker spaniel that might weigh about 50 pounds.
-As a rule, our adult Kunekunes are about knee high to a human adult and three to four feet long from nose to tail.
+As a rule, adult Kunekunes are about knee high to a human adult and three to four feet long from nose to tail.
 This delightful breed was almost extinct not many years ago and is still endangered, though gaining popularity around the world.
-Our hope is to provide quality Kunekunes as pets to qualified homes.
-We will never sell any to be slaughtered and will not be providing breeding animals to anyone.
-Our pigs are pets only and our hope is that there is never a need for Kunekune rescues as there now is for the unfortunate potbellies.
-Indiscriminate breeding will soon turn these delightful pigs into another "disposable" pet and we cannot and will not contribute to that.
+Our pigs are pets only and our hope was that there would never be a need for Kunekune rescues as there now is for the unfortunate potbellies.
+But indiscriminate breeding will soon turn these delightful pigs into another "disposable" pet.
+Breeders are breeding them for slaughter and heavily promoting their meat and the meat of Kune crosses (aka "Pasture Pigs").

-Ahurei is registered with the New Zealand registry and came to us from Katie Rigby in Kansas.
+Ahurei came to us from Katie Rigby in Kansas.
 Katie imported the first Kunekunes into the US...12 females and 4 boars.
-In 1999 she imported two more boars to further dilute the bloodlines and has been extremely careful to keep the bloodlines as far apart as possible when breeding.
+In 1999 she imported two more boars to further dilute the bloodlines and had been extremely careful to keep the bloodlines as far apart as possible when breeding.
 She also bred for a smaller pig, and most of the resulting Kunekunes are about the size of a large potbelly.
-"Tuffy" (Kahukara) is one of the first generations born in the US and is larger (about 260 pounds) than his more recently born relatives.
-Our Kunekunes average about 130-150 pounds.
-By comparison, our potbellies average 110-130 pounds.
-Our smallest potbellies, Snippet, Snurdle and Sassy, weigh about 77 pounds each and are the closest we've seen to fit the description of the mythical "micro-mini".
+"Tuffy" (Kahukara) is one of the first generations born in the US and was larger (about 260 pounds) than his more recently born relatives.
+Sadly, Katie passed away during the summer of 2015.

-Skipping Carlyce and Skipping Truffles arrived in December of 2006 to be our first Kunekune "moms".
+Skipping Carlyce and Skipping Truffles arrived in December of 2006.

-'Urei, Carly and Truffles have all done the petting zoo and were all much easier to harness train than any potbelly I've ever met.
-None became upset when the harness was first put on, nor did they mind a gentle tug to encourage them to walk along and follow.
+'Urei and Carly were both much easier to harness train than any potbelly I've ever met.
+Neither became upset when the harness was first put on, nor did they mind a gentle tug to encourage them to walk along and follow.
 They all grumbled a bit when forced to go in a direction other than what they had in mind, but all complied.
 Their quiet acceptance of the harness was amazing in light of the more common "fits" thrown by most potbellies upon their introduction to a harness and leash.
-We've found that the baby Kunekunes are much more accepting of a harness than any of our baby pots have ever been, with the exception of Alix, who acted as though his first time in harness was his 500th.
+We've found that the Kunekunes are much more accepting of a harness than any of our pots have ever been, with the exception of Alix, who acted as though his first time in harness was his 500th.
 The Kunekune babies also love to be held and cuddled.
 Most potbelly babies require a lot of work to learn that being picked up is OK.

 Cherub chomps Talia